-Upon application you may be considered for admission to the Bachelor of Science or Bachelor of Science in Agriculture program.
+Upon application, graduates may be considered for admission to the Bachelor of Science or Bachelor of Science in Agriculture program.

-no college transfer credits may be used to satisfy prerequisite courses for the Doctor of Veterinary Medicine program.
+Note: No college transfer credits may be used to satisfy prerequisite courses for the Doctor of Veterinary Medicine program.

 Bachelor of Science